 Diversity Networks

-These pages outline the work of the University of Cambridge in progressing equality through its staff and student networks.
-They provide information on the networks, their work and getting involved.
+The University's diversity plays a key role in sustaining its academic excellence, and these pages outline the institution's activities in progressing equality through its staff and student networks.
+This section provides information on these networks, their work and how you can get involved.

 The Networks are supported by the University's Equality Champions.